Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 10: Subsets.md

 findSubsets([1, 3])
 findSubsets([1, 5, 3])
 ````
-- Since, in each step, the number of subsets doubles as we add each element to all the existing subsets, therefore, we will have a total of `O(2ᴺ)` subsets, where `‘N’` is the total number of elements in the input set.
+- Since, in each step, the number of subsets doubles as we add each element to all the existing subsets, therefore, we will have a total of `O(2ᴺ)` subsets, where `N` is the total number of elements in the input set.
 And since we construct a new subset from an existing set, therefore, the time complexity of the above algorithm will be `O(N*2ᴺ)`.
 - All the additional space used by our algorithm is for the output list.
 Since we will have a total of `O(2ᴺ)` subsets, and each subset can take up to `O(N)` space, therefore, the space complexity of our algorithm will be `O(N*2ᴺ)`.

 ## Subsets With Duplicates (medium)